Bison Ranching for Beginners

 Ideally, the minimum herd size for bison should be about 12-15 animals, due to their extrmely strong herding instinct.
 A lone bison will jump or tear down fences to get to other bison, cattle, horses, or even sheep in order to satisfy its need for a herd.

 Bison are wild animals and should be handled as little as possible, both for their own safety and that of their handlers.

 Bison might appear large and slow, even cuddly, but in fact they are capable of sustaining speeds of 35-40 miles per hour for several miles, can jump 5-6 feet in the air from a standstill, and can change directions from both their front and hindquarters.
 They are very fast and very agile and quite capable of trampling or goring a human being if distressed or angered.

 Most bison ranchers use low stress handling techniques when the animals are at pasture.
 The National Bison Association recommends Moving 'Em: A Guide to Low Stress Animal Handling as a useful resource for bison ranchers.

 When they absolutely must be handled, experienced bison ranchers recommend tall, sturdy fences that are easy for humans to climb.
-Separate individual animals from the herd as little as possible (separation to panic) and work bison slower and calmer than you would cattle or other livestock.
+Separate individual animals from the herd as little as possible (separation can cause them to panic) and work bison slower and calmer than you would cattle or other livestock.
 Most importantly, always be prepared for surprises.

 Raising Bison in Family Units